• Skip to primary navigation

 Roasted butternut squash pasta with a text title overlay.

-Creamy roasted Butternut Squash Pasta is a warming and comforting dish, that is still healthy and nutrient dense.
+Creamy Roasted Butternut Squash Pasta is a super cosy, warming and comforting dish that is bursting with fall flavor, and is still healthy and nutrient dense.
 It is made with some fusilli pasta, roasted butternut squash and a simple butter and parmesan sauce.
 This recipe is all about the sweet squash - the perfect pasta dish for Autumn.

 Cubes of butternut squash mixed into a bowl of cooked pasta.

 We love a simple pasta dish, as we think that simple is best.
-Why not try our Cabbage Pasta, Cherry Tomato Pasta, Easy Bacon Pasta or Tuna Spaghetti?
+Why not try our Cabbage Pasta, Cherry Tomato Pasta, Easy Bacon Pasta or Garlic Kale Spaghetti?

 Jump to: